abhayagiri/beginning-our-day/manuscripts/markdown/vol1-glossary.md

 **samādhi:** Concentration, one-pointedness of mind, mental stability.
 A state of concentrated calm resulting from meditation practice.

-**Samaṇa:** Contemplative or wandering acetic.
+**Samaṇa:** Contemplative or wandering ascetic.
 A samaṇa is literally a person who abandons the conventional obligations of social life in order to find a way of life more “in tune” (sama) with the ways of nature.